KMan9454/licentia/website/docs/installation-and-setup/6-post-installation.md

 ## ![Start the new game](./img/6-post-installation/6-2-start-the-new-game.png)

-1. **Start the game** &mdash; in main menu as normal by pressing `New Game`
+1. **Start the new game** &mdash; in main menu as normal by pressing `New Game`

 2. **Create & name your character** &mdash; choose your character’s appearance and name.

 3. **Wait for mod initialization and list auto-configuration**
     :::note
     Since `13.4.1` Licentia NEXT has a **fully automated** list configuration process thanks to our own amazing [@ninjawaffle](https://next.nexusmods.com/profile/ninjawaffle1?gameId=1704)!

-It would still take some time to complete, but you won't have to do anything manually.
+    It would take some time to complete, but you won't have to do anything manually.
     :::

     :::caution
-    When you spawn in after character creation, **YOU WON'T BE ABLE TO CONTROL YOUR CHARACTER UNTILL THE LIST HAS FINISHED IT'S AUTO-CONFIGURATION!**
+    When you spawn in after character creation, **YOU WON'T BE ABLE TO CONTROL YOUR CHARACTER UNTILL THE LIST HAS FINISHED ITS AUTO-CONFIGURATION!**

     - You will be greeted with this pop-up message:
         <img